-Salem, OR 97302 (503) 364-4450 NFIB.com
+3340 Commercial St SE, Ste.
+210 Salem, OR 97302 (503) 364-4450 NFIB.com

-June 7, 2021
+June 21, 2021

-To: The Senate Committee on Finance and RevenueFrom: Anthony K. Smith, National Federation of Independent BusinessRe: NFIB Testimony in Opposition to SB 139, -7 and -10
+To: The House Committee on Revenue

+From: Anthony K. Smith, National Federation of Independent Business

+Re: NFIB Testimony in Opposition to SB 139 A

-Chair Burdick, Vice-Chair Boquist, and Members of the Committee:
+Chair Nathanson, Vice-Chairs Pham and Reschke, and Members of the Committee:

-On behalf of the thousands of Oregon small business members of the National Federation of Independent Business, many being the smallest of small businesses, I would like to share with you our concerns with SB 139, along with the -7 and -10 amendments.
+On behalf of the thousands of Oregon small business members of the National Federation of Independent Business, many being the smallest of small businesses, I would like to share with you our concerns with SB 139 A, which would significantly restrict eligibility for Oregon's pass-through entity (PTE) tax rate policy while at the same time unnecessarily raising revenue.

-These proposals significantly restrict eligibility for Oregon's pass-through entity tax rate policy while at the same time unnecessarily raising revenue.
-Unlike other approaches, which could reform the policy to achieve certain revenue-neutral policy goals, SB 139 simply raises revenue without a specific policy objective to justify the tax increase and provides no tax benefit for small businesses with the most modest levels of income - it just makes it harder for them to qualify for the program.
+Unlike other approaches, which could reform the policy to achieve certain revenue-neutral policy goals, SB 139 simply raises revenue without a specific policy objective to justify the tax increase and provides no tax benefit for small businesses with the most modest levels of income.